ra559/cis106/_extra/thelinuxfs.md

 <button class="btn btn-primary fs-5 mb-4 mb-md-0 mr-2" name="SolutionShow" onclick="var x = document.getElementById('ls-practice');if (x.style.display === 'none') {x.style.display = 'block';} else {x.style.display = 'none';}">Show Solution</button>
 <p align="center" style="display:none" id='ls-practice'><img src="/assets/review_assets/ls_practice.png"/></p>

+> If you are doing this activity for the extra credit.
+Take a screenshot of the terminal showing all the commands you used to complete the practice

 ### Tree
 * **Usage**
   * used to display a recursive directory listing (tree) of files.